-- (1) Firstly, they can complain about the motion having been defined in an invalid way but proceed to debate it anyway.
-This is preferable if the motion proposed is not a fair reading of the motion but is still debateable. - (2) Secondly, they can challenge the definition and redefine it.
+- Firstly, they can complain about the motion having been defined in an invalid way but proceed to debate it anyway.
+This is preferable if the motion proposed is not a fair reading of the motion but is still debatable.
+The debate then proceeds and is judged as per normal. - 2.
+Secondly, they can challenge the definition and redefine it.
 They should tell the judge and the other debaters what a proper definition would be and should then proceed to argue against that case.
-Where a team takes this option, it is advisable (though not required) for them to present 'even-if' analysis engaging with the OG's definition of the motion and the material that stems from that definition, as well as their own.
+Where a team takes this option, it is advisable in some cases (though not required) for them to present 'even-if' analysis engaging with the OG's definition of the motion and the material that stems from that definition, as well as their own.